An outline of a wizard

 They quickly jumped up against the railings that line the west side of Shaftesbury Avenue (these have currently been taken down due to building work on this corner) and then set of walking along the west side of Shaftesbury Avenue, passing a line of grey columns.
 "Where are we?"
 Ron asks.
 To which Hermione replies "Shaftesbury Avenue, I used to come to the theatre here with Mum and Dad."

-BACK TO THE MAIN HARRY POTTER TOUR PAGE.
+THE HARRY POTTER IN LONDON TOUR